caravo-way/aprenda-japones/_posts/2022-04-16-animecards.md

 Já usei diversos modelos de card e o que uso hoje e recomendo é esse. É um pouquinho chato pra configurar mas no fim, criar cards vai ser bem fácil.
 Praticamente 1 clique.

-# Importante!

-Antes que comecem com o cancelamento, entrei em contato com o fundador do site original perguntando o que ele achava de eu passar o conteúdo para português aqui no aprendajp e o que ele disse foi o seguinte:

-> Hey,
+> ### Importante!
 >
+> Antes que comecem com o cancelamento, entrei em contato com o fundador do site original perguntando o que ele achava de eu passar o conteúdo para português aqui no aprendajp e o que ele disse foi o seguinte:
+>
+>> Hey,
+>>
-> yeah that's no problem.
+>> yeah that's no problem.
 Feel tree to do with the site content whatever you like.
->
+>>
-> Be aware though that some suggestions are not entirely up to date, for example the "Load Balancer" add-on hasn't been updated for the new scheduler and "Straight Rewards" may be redundant with the V3 scheduler.
+>> Be aware though that some suggestions are not entirely up to date, for example the "Load Balancer" add-on hasn't been updated for the new scheduler and "Straight Rewards" may be redundant with the V3 scheduler.
 I'll have to look into it and possibly update the guide again.
->
+>>
-> Good luck.
+>> Good luck.
+{: .prompt-warning }

 Fiquei feliz com a resposta porque ela deixou bem claro que seguimos uma filosofia parecida.
 Não importa quem entrega o conteúdo, o que veio de forma gratuita deve ser distribuído de forma gratuita.